 According to the American Cancer Society, there are now more than 14.5 million cancer survivors in the United States.
 That number is expected to grow to nearly 19 million by 2024.

-MD Anderson defines a survivor as anyone who’s been diagnosed with cancer.
+MD Anderson defines a survivor as anyone whos been diagnosed with cancer.
 Survivorship starts at the time of disease diagnosis and continues throughout the rest of the patient's life.
 Family caregivers and friends are also considered survivors.

 What are the Stages of Cancer Survivorship?

 Cancer survivorship has three distinct phases: living through, with and beyond cancer.

 Living with cancer refers to the experience of receiving a cancer diagnosis and any treatment that may follow.
 During this time: